 We are currently operating as an unincorporated association.
 The Oversight Committee is responsible for coordinating the day-to-day operations of Oxford Mutual Aid, as well as administering donations and approving expenses.

-We are a voluntary organization, funded entirely by donations.
+We are a voluntary organisation, funded entirely by donations.
 The Social Change Agency acts as our fiscal host, which allows us to accept donations and approve expenses on the Open Collective platform.

 We have a strict expenses policy, and all money donated to Oxford Mutual Aid will be spent on purchasing and distributing aid to those who need it.
 Unless otherwise specified, we solicit all donations for use as general funds, to be spent in accordance with our expenses policy.